json-schema-org/blog/pages/posts/analysis-of-json-schema-defects.md

 unknown keywords are silently ignored for ensuring *upward* compatibility.
-As a result, mistyping, misnaming, misspelling or misplacing a keyword simply results in the keyword being silently ignored, and these unintentional errors tend to be stay in schemas without being ever detected.
+As a result, mistyping, misnaming, misspelling or misplacing a keyword simply results in the keyword being silently ignored, and these unintentional errors tend to stay in schemas without being ever detected.

 In the worst case, schemas may not be satisfiable at all.
-Consider for instance this schema, where both possible values are integers, which mean that it will always fail when checking that they are also strings:
+Consider for instance this schema, where both allowed values are integers, which mean that it will always fail when checking that they are also strings:

 ```json